AOC Engages Ways and Means Co-chairs on 2026 Budget Challenges

 Program participants first visited Pachwáywit Fields, the largest operating solar project in Oregon.
 County leaders not only saw the massive footprint of the solar site but learned how large-scale solar projects are integrated and managed with stewardship practices like seasonal grazing of sheep.

 Next, the group traveled to Leaning Juniper II Wind Farm where Avangrid presented a technical overview of their wind projects in the region.
 Avangrid covered the early project development, operations and decommissioning, and repowering practices.
-Attendees were able to ask questions not only to the developers but also to local Oregon officials in Wasco, Gilliam and Sherman counties on how renewable projects benefit their counties.
+Attendees were able to ask questions not only to the developers but also to local Oregon officials in Wasco, Gilliam, and Sherman counties on how renewable projects benefit their counties.

 The tour continued at Avangrid’s National Training Facility where attendees got an up-close view of tools, equipment, and the training environment used in utility-scale wind and solar operations.
 The day concluded with a panel discussion featuring regional county leaders and advocates.
 Panelists shared practical insights from their work with local governments, highlighted considerations that strengthen the county voice during major project discussions, and discussed lessons learned for the region.
 The panel included Sherman County Judge Joe Dabulskis, former Community Renewable Energy Association (CREA) Executive Director Mike McArthur, and AOC Legislative Affairs Manager Branden Pursinger.